Annoraaq/grid-engine/examples/8-directions-facing-direction.markdown

 ---
 layout: default
-title: Is Moving
+title: Facing Direction (8 directions)
-parent: Examples
+parent: Examples (8 directions)
 ---

-# Is Moving Observable
+# Facing Direction Observable

-**Press the arrow keys to move.** This demo demonstrates how to use the `isMoving` observable for characters, allowing you to change behavior depending on whether or not they're in motion!
+**Press the arrow keys to move.** This demo demonstrates how to use the `facingDirection` observable on a character using 8 directions, allowing you to know when a character is facing a certain direction.
 This demo also uses the [Phaser Containers](phaser-container) feature.

 <div id="game"></div>